dellsystem/dellsystem.github.io/tech.md

 ### On worker power within the industry

+* Alex Press for Vox: [How Silicon Valley workers are revolting against Trump’s immigration policy](https://www.vox.com/the-big-idea/2018/6/25/17500620/family-separation-policy-border-silicon-valley-microsoft-google-amazon)
 * Me for Notes From Below: [The case for building worker power at Microsoft](http://www.notesfrombelow.org/article/building-worker-power-at-microsoft)
+* Me for Novara Media: [Now is the Time for Worker Power in the Tech Industry](http://novaramedia.com/2018/06/27/now-is-the-time-for-worker-power-in-the-tech-industry/)
 * Joe Corcoran in a presentation at Isle of Ruby 2018, aimed at fellow developers: [What's Good?](https://corcoran.online/2018/05/16/whats-good/)
 * Alex Press for n+1: [Code Red](https://nplusonemag.com/issue-31/politics/code-red/), an absolutely stellar longread on organising the tech sector
 * Chi Onwurah for the Guardian: [All workers need unions – including those in Silicon Valley](https://www.theguardian.com/commentisfree/2018/jan/31/silicon-valley-unions-employee-workers-rights-organise-labour)